 My decision to trek Nepal the first time around happened fast.
 I bought the ticket from a friend spur of the moment.
 It was a good price and Nepal sounded appealing.
 I was already used to travelling alone.
 Then it hit me.
 I’d just booked a trek in Nepal!!!
 I knew NOTHING about trekking Nepal.
 I had no idea what to expect, what I would find waiting for me and what the actual trek would be like.
 I could have done with an article like this.
 I needed Nepal trekking information and a few top tips from a seasoned trekker!

 A Day in the Life Trekking Nepal – Starting Your Day!

-After a hopefully restful night’s sleep, you wake up early.
+After a restful night’s sleep (all being well), prepare to wake up early.
 Usually around 7-7:30am, but sometimes earlier if you’re scheduled to catch an amazing sunrise.

 I won’t lie.
-It’s tough getting out of your warm sleeping bag and getting changed, especially when it’s really cold.
+It’s tough getting out of your warm sleeping bag and getting changed into your trekking gear, especially when it’s really cold.
 Pick a number, count to it, then get up and change quickly!